Even if, Even though, Even so, Even as – Meaning, Use & Common Confusions (B2–C1)

 • George had no plans to retire, even though he was well-off.

-to highlight unexpected outcomes:
+To highlight unexpected results

-Even if vs even though
+Even if vs Even though (Quick Comparison)

 Even so

-contrast two ideas or situations:
+To contrast two ideas

-to show unexpected outcomes:
+To show unexpected outcomes

 Even as